-Following a Board meeting in November 2005, NKS research work during the years 2002 - 2005 and its results were evaluated against a set of criteria suggested by the Nordic secretary and issued by the NKS Board.
-The evaluation encompassed the NKS-R (reactor safety) and NKS-B (emergency preparedness) programs and was conducted by two persons per program.
+Following a Board meeting in November 2005, NKS research work during the years 2002 - 2005 and its results were evaluated against a set of criteria defined by the NKS Board.
+The evaluation encompassed the NKS-R (reactor safety) and NKS-B (emergency preparedness) programs and was conducted by two persons per program; see below.
+Below follow some of their findings.